 The best plays are those that shift your perspective and allow you to consider the world with an entirely different perspective.
 On the face of it, Jellyfish is a regular love story about an extra-ordinary couple.
 Neil and Kelly met at a Skeggy arcade, and fell in love eating chips on the seafront.
-They see each other behind parents’ backs, making the most of a free house when mum’s at work....
+They see each other behind parents’ backs, making the most of a free house when mum’s at work.
+What sets Ben Weatherill’s play apart is that it tackles unchartered territory:...
 Read more

 “What about people who can’t make friends?
 Or who don’t laugh and are full of no love?
 They’re the real disabilities.
 I think.”